tomshackell/wind-power/README.md

 - It assumes the storage is perfectly efficient (every 1 GWh stored can be released at any time later as 1 GWh).
 - It assumes the required demand is a constant 29.96 GW (the average output)
 - It simulates the system with the storage.
-  - If excess power is generated it is stored (up to the capacity of the storage)
+  - If wind power is generated in excess of the demand that extra is stored (up to the capacity of the storage)
-  - If insufficient power is available energy is drawn down from the storage to meet the demand.
+  - If insufficient wind power is available to meet the demand then energy is drawn down from the storage as needed.
 - For a given amount of storage it tracks:
   - How much overbuild would be required to ensure supply always meets demand.
     - This is found using [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).